-What Will You Get Out Of These Questions?
+What Will You Get Out Of These Three Questions?

 Even if you can’t get your “dream job” tomorrow, that’s ok!
 If you can figure out where you want to go, you can also understand the steps you need to get there.